Notes on off-shell conformal integrals and correlation functions at five points: Constructing conformal UT integral basis

 \paragraph{Diagonalizing the leading singularities} Having identified the relevant topologies, the next step is to construct proper numerators so that the resulting integrals are UT and carry unit residue.
 In this way, physical leading singularities for a certain observable will be directly visible in the expanding coefficients, and the basis exhibits uniform weight at integrated level.
 The strategy is to choose numerators such that residues on all cut configurations either vanish or normalize to rational numbers, while any double poles are eliminated.
 Related discussion for this point can be found also in \cite{He:2025rza}

-Specified at two loops, when diagonalizing the leading singularties and getting the UT basis, all topologies always fall into the following three classes:
+Specified at two loops, when diagonalizing the leading singularities and getting the UT basis, all topologies always fall into the following three classes:

 \paragraph*{\underline{1: Scalar integrals.}} For this class of integrals, each loop momentum is associated with exactly four propagators.
-Therefore, no non-trivial numerator depending on the loop momenta are needed for these cases, and a UT basis can be constructed by simply normalized the scalar integrals by its maximal residue.
+Therefore, no non-trivial numerator depending on the loop momenta are needed for these cases, and a UT basis can be constructed by simply normalizing the scalar integrals by its maximal residue.
 Specified to the maximal cut topologies in Fig.\ref{fig:integrands}, double-box and kissing-box belong to this case.
 As an example, consider the following double-box integral and its maximal cut \footnote{Having seven propagators, its maximal cut is called composite \cite{Arkani-Hamed:2010pyv}, and denoted as double red lines in \eqref{eq:dbcut}.}, we obtain maximal residue as

-where the cut propagators are shown in red, and $ \lambda_{1,23,45}$ is defined as \eqref{eq:deflambda}.
+where the cut propagators are shown in red, and $ \lambda_{1,23,45}$ is defined in the Supplemental Material, Eq.~(A3).
 Dividing this residue value, the corresponding unit-residue integral we will identify as basis is \footnote{We omit the possible ${\text{i}\pi^2}$ factors in the measure ${\rm d}^4x_a$ of integrals since they are not important for our discussion.}

 Throughout, the two loop variables $a,b$ are symmetrized, though we often suppress the explicit $(a\leftrightarrow b)$.
 Especially, when considering the special case $B_{1,23,34}$, the corresponding integral reduces to four-point two-loop ladder integral \cite{Usyukina:1993ch}, and the basis is